 3 cloves garlic, chopped

-2 tablespoons apple juice concentrate (no sugar added)
+2 tbsp apple juice concentrate (no sugar added)

 3 cups salt-free beef bone broth

-2 tablespoons fresh rosemary (plus more for garnish)
+2 tbsp fresh rosemary (plus more for garnish)

 Heat olive oil over medium high until shimmering.